sotoblanco/X-Ray-classification-model/README.md

 > Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.

 > For the analysis of chest x-ray images, all chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.
 The diagnoses for the images were then graded by two expert physicians before being cleared for training the AI system.
 In order to account for any grading errors, the evaluation set was also checked by a third expert.

+## Model

+The prediction model provides a probability to predict that a pediatric patient x-ray shows signs of bacterial or virus pneumonia.
+The threshold was set at 0.8 to have more confidence in positive cases, however this might not be the ideal solution, but it would help to demonstrate some aspects of the prediction.

 ## Structure of the repository